ELEPHANT: Measuring and understanding social sycophancy in LLMs: Introduction

-By providing a theory-driven systematization and operationalization of sycophancy measurement, we equip researchers and developers to further investigate this phenomenon.
-Social sycophancy is a sociotechnical challenge with important trade-offs: user preferences must be balanced (as sycophancy can both enhance and diminish user experience) alongside well-being considerations (as sycophancy can reinforce harmful beliefs or actions and undermine critical reasoning).
-Our work enables the systematic study of potential harms and deliberate design of control mechanisms.
+Drawing on \citet{goffman1955face}'s concept of \textit{face} (a person's desired self-image in a social interaction), our theory of \textit{social sycophancy} characterizes sycophancy as the excessive preservation of the user’s face in LLM responses, by either affirming the user (\textit{positive face}) or avoiding challenging them (\textit{negative face}).
+This theory encompasses existing sycophancy definitions (Table \ref{tab:typesofsyco}), enables capturing new dimensions of sycophancy, and motivates a new benchmark \textbf{ELEPHANT}\footnote{\textbf{E}valuation of \textbf{L}LMs as \textbf{E}xcessive syco\textbf{PHANT}s.
+Our code \& data is available at \url{https://github.com/myracheng/elephant}.}.
+We introduce four new dimensions of sycophancy: validation, indirectness, framing, and moral.
+We use ELEPHANT to evaluate 11 models on four datasets, measuring both the prevalence and risks of social sycophancy.

+Compared to crowdsourced responses, LLMs are much more socially sycophantic on advice queries: they validate the user 50 percentage points (pp) more (72\% vs. 22\%), avoid giving direct guidance 43 pp more (66\% vs. 21\%), and avoid challenging the user's framing 28 pp more (88\% vs. 60\%).
+We also evaluate social sycophancy on datasets where there is crowdsourced consensus that affirmation is inappropriate: in posts from the subreddit \textit{r/AmITheAsshole} (\textit{r/AITA}) where the consensus is that the poster is at fault, LLMs preserve face 46 pp more than humans on average, and on a dataset of assumption-laden statements, models fail to challenge potentially ungrounded assumptions in 86\% of cases.
+Finally, in interpersonal conflicts, we find that LLMs exhibit moral sycophancy by affirming \textit{whichever side the user presents} (rather than aligning with only one side, which would reflect consistent morals or values) 48\% of the time, whereas humans--regardless of their norms--would endorse only one side of the conflict.

+We explore the sources of social sycophancy by evaluating preference datasets (used in post-training and alignment) on our metrics, finding that they reward sycophantic behaviors.
+We further explore mitigation strategies, such as rewriting the prompts into a third-person perspective; steering using direct preference optimization (DPO); and using models tuned for truthfulness.
+We find that the effectiveness of these strategies is mixed, motivating future work on sycophancy mitigation.

-\paragraph{Contributions (Figure \ref{fig:contrib})} Our contributions are (1) an expanded definition of sycophancy grounded in face theory that enables robust operationalization; (2) ELEPHANT, a framework for automatically measuring social sycophancy by comparing a given LLM versus humans on 5 behaviors that preserve the advice-seeker's face; (3) empirical analysis comparing sycophancy rates of 8 LLMs on two advice datasets; (4) analysis of causes, mitigations, and recommendations for model builders.
+\paragraph{Contributions} Our contributions include (1) social sycophancy, an expanded theory of sycophancy grounded in face theory (2) ELEPHANT, a benchmark for automatically measuring social sycophancy across four dimensions that are broadly prevalent in real-world LLM use cases (Figure \ref{fig:contrib}); (3) an empirical analysis comparing social sycophancy rates of 11 LLMs across four datasets, showing high rates of social sycophancy; (4) an analysis of causes, mitigations, and recommendations for model developers.
+Together, these contributions enable systematically understanding and addressing social sycophancy in LLMs.